-In some instances, the answer is straightforward.
-There are certain drugs (both legal and illegal) that drivers are prohibited from taking.
-In other instances, it depends on the professional opinion(s) of the prescribing doctor and the DOT medical examiner.
+In some instances, the situation is straightforward.
+Drivers are prohibited from taking certain drugs, which can be legal or illegal.
+In other instances, it depends on the professional opinion(s) of both the DOT medical examiner and the prescribing doctor.

 The DOT Drug Testing Panel

 Drivers that operate under a DOT drug and alcohol testing program will be have to submit to a pre-employment drug screening, and will be subject randomized testing thereafter.
 The following substances are included in that screening:

 - Amphetamines and methamphetamines such as MDMA and MDA